 Even if you are working, or own a house, or a car; you may be eligible for CalFresh benefits to help pay some of your food expenses.
 Any person has the right to apply for CalFresh.
-Your household may be able to get CalFresh if you work for low wages, are unemployed or work part time, receive welfare or other benefits, are elderly or disabled and live on a small income, or are homeless.
-It is a good idea when your family is in need of food assistance to first contact the Department of Social Services because so many factors must be considered.
+Your household may be able to get CalFresh if you work for low wages, are unemployed or work part time, receive welfare or other benefits, are elderly or disabled and live on a small income, or are homeless or a student.
+It is a good idea when you or your family is in need of food assistance to first contact the Department of Social Services because so many factors must be considered.
 Click here to find the office nearest you.

 CalFresh benefits can only be used for food and for plants and seeds to grow food for your household to eat.
 CalFresh cannot be used for non-food items.

 San Luis Obispo County issues CalFresh benefits through a debit card called an Electronic Benefit Transfer (EBT) card.
 Most retailers and some Farmers' Markets accept the EBT card.
 Click here to go to the EBT website to locate, by your Zip code, food stores and businesses that accept EBT cards for food purchases.
+View the EBT tutorial “Understanding the EBT Client Website” and learn how to set up an ID & Password to get access to your EBT account information.
 EBT has many advantages.
 These include:

 You can apply for CalFresh at the same time as applying for cash assistance.
 Your CalFresh worker will explain the program rules.
 The worker will ask for proof of the information that you have provided.
 If your family has little or no money and needs help right away it may be possible to receive your food stamps within 3 days.

 There are resources available to help you if the ongoing California drought has affected you.
 A California Drought brochure provides a long list of resources to help with emergency, food assistance, utility assistance, health care, employment and other programs.